wyatt-toure/github-and-R-project-guide/written-guide.md

 There are steps that can be taken before data is even collected to make for a better documented project.
 Often experimental subjects are split into experimental treatments.
 You can programmatically assign individuals to different treatment based on the criteria your experiment depends upon [@coppock2019RandomizrEasytoUseTools].
 This can help in making you think early on explicitly about your experimental design and serve as a record of your design decisions.

 Once individuals are assigned to treatments and data is being collected it is important to consider collecting the finest level of data possible.
 For example, if you wanted to determine whether fish weigh more than 10 grams, rather than record each fish as True (above 10 grams) or False (below 10 grams), recording the actual weight will provide more information in addition to allowing you to transform the data later.
+An example more common in animal behaviour is documenting the position of an animal through time.
+If the position of an animal is only sampled every minute rather than every second you may be losing additional useful data.
+However, these decisions must be made in the context in your experiment.
+If it is substantially more difficult to get fine grain data but coarse grain data will do then coarse grain data may be sufficient.
 Transformations to a coarser level of analysis can always be done but it is not possible to go from a coarse level of analysis to a fine level of analysis if only the coarse data are collected.

 ### Tracking data transformations